plakich/eca/README.md

 And now your box elements will all show up on scroll, with the appropriate delays set (if you don't want staggered delays set, don't set them, or if you want to use the same delay for all elements, just set it how you normally would via CSS animation-delay property).

-Another big animation feature of eca is animating text characters. eca will wrap the text for you (in spans, for letters, and divs, for words) so you don't have to manually do it yourself, all the while respecting any other tags you may have in your text, like anchors or other spans.
+Another big animation feature of ECA is animating text characters.
+ECA will wrap the text for you (in spans, for letters, and divs, for words) so you don't have to manually do it yourself, all the while respecting any other tags you may have in your text, like anchors or other spans.
 So you can do this, for example.

 `<h1 class="hero__hero-text animate-chars">Our Very Long Hero Text!</h1>`